Public Discussion about planning in the ACT

 There are 12 newcomers to the Assembly and for the first time there will be more women than men in the Assembly.

 An important aspect of the 9th Legislative Assembly for the ACT is the Labor-Greens Parliamentary Agreement.

-You can download here a file that lists all of the newly elected and re-elected MLA’s with the statements that 14 of them made for our website during the election campaign.
+You can download here a file that lists the 25 newly elected and re-elected MLA’s with the statements that 14 of them made for our website during the election campaign.